trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 cd catkin_ws/
 catkin_make
 ```
 The *[catkin_make](http://wiki.ros.org/catkin/commands/catkin_make)* command build all packages located in “catkin_ws/src” folder.
 After running *catkin_make* command, two new folders “build” and “devel” will be created.
 Note, you should always run *catkin_make* command when you are in the “catkin_ws” directory.
-The “build” folder is where CMake and make are invoked, while the "devel" folder contains any generated files and targets, plus setup.sh files so that you can use it like it is installed.
+The “build” folder is where CMake and Make are invoked, while the "devel" folder contains any generated files and targets, including setup.sh files.
 A "CMackeLists.txt" file is also created in the src folder(I explained more about this file below).

 ## [ROS PACKAGES](http://wiki.ros.org/ROS/Tutorials/CreatingPackage)

 **Ros Package** - contains libraries, executables, scripts, and other artifacts for a specific ROS program.
-Packages are used for structuring specific programs, files in a package also have a specific structure.
+Packages are used for structuring specific programs.
+Files in a package also have a specific structure.
 A ROS package folder could contain:

 * **launch folder** - it contains the launch files(launch files are used to run multiple nodes).
 * **src folder** - it contains the source files for instance python or c++ files.
 * **package.xml** - also called manifest file, contains package metadata, dependencies, and other metadata related to the package.
 * **CMakeLists.txt** -it contains executables, libraries, etc. it is catkin metapackage.

-A ROS package must be in the parent  “catkin_ws/src” folder, have its folder, and must contain package.xml and  CmakeList.txt.
+A ROS package must be in the parent  “catkin_ws/src” folder, its folder, and must contain package.xml and  CmakeList.txt.

 ### Creating a ros package
 ```bash